TiagoOlivoto/metan/README.md

   - Variance components and genetic parameters in mixed-effect models;
   - Cross-validation procedures for AMMI-family and BLUP models;
   - Graphics tools for generating biplots;
-  - Parametric and nonparametric stability statistics.
+  - Parametric and nonparametric stability statistics

 For more details see the [complete vignette](https://tiagoolivoto.github.io/metan/).